 Uninsured/underinsured coverage only pays for bodily injury and property damage claims but never pays collision claims.

 A collision deductible waiver is additional coverage over the state minimums for uninsured/underinsured drivers.

 Also remember that a collision deductible waiver will not pay for property damage or bodily injury.
 It only applies to the collision portion of your policy, replacing or repairing your car when damaged in an accident.

 Thankfully, the limited amount of coverage generally means you can have the clause added to your policy for a relatively low price.

 What if I’m involved in a hit and run accident?

-It is for this very reason that insurance companies encourage their customers to write down as much information as possible immediately after an accident.
+Because the driver is sometimes never found, insurance companies encourage their customers to write down as much information as possible immediately after an accident.

 In a hit and run situation, if you’re able to get the license plate number of the other driver involved, you may be able to help the police identify the driver more quickly.

 A collision deductible waiver is a good way to add extra collision coverage to your vehicle at very little cost.

 As the prices of cars climbing higher every day, the more protection you can have for your investment the better off you are.